mhoirup/mhoirup.github.io/_posts/2021-04-12-Survival-Analysis.md

 |`logwage` |`double`  |         |                   |2.71  |5.69  |7.60  |0.54  |
 |`tenure`  |`integer` |         |                   |0.00  |4.11  |40.00 |5.86  |

-{% marginfigure 'fig3' 'assets/unemp/rates_density.png' "**Figure 3**: Densities of
-`reprate` and `disrate`." %}

 {% marginfigure 'fig3' 'assets/unemp/age_hist.png' '**Figure 3**: Distribution
 of `age`.
 Bin width is set at 2 to reduce the number of bars in the graph.
 A majority of respondents is under 40 years of age, 2.231 in fact, which corresponds to 68% of all observations.'  %}

-{% marginfigure 'reprate_hist' "assets/unemp/reprate_hist.png"
-"Distribution of `reprate`. deriving the unique value via `length(unique(data$reprate))` actually shows that the variable, with 3.343 observations, only has 419 unique values, suggesting that the replacement isn't necessarily continuous.
-Without much more info about the rate, and considering the relatively large amount of unique values, we're going to treat `reprate` as continuous."  %}

 ## Censoring and Flow Sampling